Oroville Dam: California officials ignored warnings a decade ago

 - Ron Stork with Friends of the River says it was "a slow moving crisis" that suddenly "picked up a lot of speed"

-(CNN)Environmental groups warned 12 years ago that the nation's tallest dam in California was an imminent disaster.
+(CNN)Environmental groups warned nearly 12 years ago that the nation's tallest dam in California was an imminent disaster.

 They worried that heavy rain and fast-rising waters could overwhelm the main concrete spillway of the Oroville Dam, overflow the emergency spillway and flood communities downstream.